Bodily Injury Liability Insurance: What You Need To Know

 In addition to suing you and holding you liable for pain and suffering compensation and possible excess lost wages, the injured person could hold you liable for paying all of his or her accident-related medical bills in excess of his or her coverage level (or ALL medical bills in the event that the victim opted-out of No-Fault medical), which could run into in the hundreds of thousands or millions of dollars.

-Bodily injury liability insurance covers passengers in Michigan so that if you are at-fault in causing a car accident and your passengers are injured, then your auto insurance will pay up to your policy limit for any pain and suffering compensation, excess medical benefits and lost wages that you owe.
+In Michigan, bodily injury liability insurance covers passengers so that if you are at-fault in causing a car accident and your passengers are injured, then your auto insurance will pay up to your policy limit for any pain and suffering compensation, excess medical benefits and lost wages that you owe.

 Does this auto insurance apply to out-of-state car accidents?